 2. Set a budget and be realistic

 Your personal finances will be a determining factor when renting a house for the first time.
 Since your landlord will not have the opportunity to ask for references from you as a tenant, you must demonstrate sufficient solvency to assume the payment of the rent.
-Analyze your financial situation and be realistic when looking for the ideal house.
-You may dream of living in a penthouse in the center with a view, but maybe your current situation turns this idea into a medium or long-term project.
+Analyse your financial situation and be realistic when looking for the ideal house.
+You may dream of living in a penthouse in the centre with a view, but maybe your current situation turns this idea into a medium or long-term project.

 3. Take advantage of the visits